onouv/mes-tool-mock-srv/README.md

        - UNLOAD PART from Tool
          - returns CONFLICT if requested Loadport was empty or is not an outport

 This results in state machine like shown below.
-Note that various DomainEvents for tool and part are issued to the mes-bus :
+Note that various DomainEvents for Tool and Part are issued to the mes-bus :

 ![](doc/tool-fsm.svg)